- Master of Public Health in the field of biostatistics

 Introduce basic concepts for the identification and modeling of time series in the time domain approach.
 Learn a new set of terminology standards and a different way to analyze these type of data and to forecast future values of a time series and its accuracy.
 Software used is SAS/ETS and 3 procedures: ARIMA, AUTOREG, FORECAST.
 New mathematical notation is used.
-Prerequisite: PUBH 6249.
+Prerequisites: PUBH 6249.

 PUBH 6269.
 Reproductive Epidemiology.
 1 Credit.

 Current research, controversial issues, and methodological problems in epidemiology of reproductive and perinatal health.
 Present reproductive health issues such as conception and infertility; perinatal issues such as complications of pregnancy, infections in pregnancy, adverse pregnancy outcomes, and birth defects.
-Prerequisite: PUBH 6003.
+Prerequisites: PUBH 6003.

 PUBH 6270.
 HIV/AIDS Surveillance.
 1 Credit.

 Overview of surveillance methods used domestically and internationally to monitor HIV/AIDS epidemic.
 Surveillance systems including sentinel, population based, behavioral, and incidence surveillance are presented and discussed.
 Strengths and weaknesses of these various systems are discussed in addition to how data from these systems impact and inform HIV/AIDS related policies and programs.
-Prerequisite: PUBH 6003.
+Prerequisites: PUBH 6003.